MetPX/sarracenia/doc/sr.8.rst

 consults the process table to determine the state of all components.
 It then makes the change requested.

-In general, sr will operate on all the processes, printing a '.' for item processed (sometimes a dot represents a configuration, other times a process) to signify progress.
+In general, sr will print a '.' to signify progress (sometimes a dot represents a configuration, other times a process)

 **declare|setup**